cache exists in db Search - ManaHive

 "Find me cards equivalent to: The World Spell"

-3. Song of Freyalise — Green Saga, ramping and enabling big turns.
+3. Song of Freyalise — Green Saga, ramps your creatures and gives them a boost.

 Found Cards